sormuras/bach/doc/slides/features/PITCHME.md

 @snapend
 @snap[midpoint span-90 text-06]
 - `javac` + `jar`

-Exploded class files are only a intermediate state.
+- Exploded class files are only a intermediate state
-This ensures, that at test runtime, you're checking your modules as if they are already published.
+- Testing real modules as if they are already published
-Including loading services and resources.
+- Including services and resources

-Using the `--module-source-path` option from `javac` all modules are compiled in a single pass.
+- All modules are compiled in a single pass
-With the exception multi-release modules - they are build before any other module.

-Organize your Java sources in targeted directories to create a multi-release JAR.
+- Multi-release JAR via `java-9`, `java-10`...

 @snapend
 @snap[south span-100 text-07 text-blue]
 Bach.java - Features - Compilation, Multi-Module, Multi-Release
 @snapend
+Note: This ensures, that at test runtime, you're checking your modules as if they are already published.
+Including loading services and resources.

 +++
 @snap[north span-90]